IanFinlayson/exploring-cs/chapter11.md

 The rest of the program takes place in a while loop.
 Graphics programs pretty much always have a main loop in them that keeps the program running.
-If we didn\'t have a loop, the window would pop up briefly when the program is run and close again when the program ends.
+If we didn't have a loop, the window would pop up briefly when the program is run and close again when the program ends.
 Here the while loop is an infinite one.
-To end this program, you\'ll have to hit Thonny\'s \"stop\" button.
-Ideally, the program would end when the user hits the \'X\' to close the window instead.
-We\'ll see how to do that in a little bit.
+To end this program, you'll have to hit Thonny's "stop" button.
+Ideally, the program would end when the user hits the 'X' to close the window instead.
+We'll see how to do that in a little bit.

 Inside the loop, we do three things.
 First we fill the window with a